enathang/Ray-Tracer/README.md

-# Capybara Rendering Engine (aka a ray tracer)
+# Capybara Rendering Engine
-The capybara rendering engine is a ray-tracer that renders digital images in high detail.
+The capybara rendering engine is a ray-tracer that renders digital images.
 This project was a winter-break project designed to explore ray tracing and computer graphics as a whole.
+It's currently in the process of being revitalized, so bear with me here.

 ## Key features
-1) Blockchain featuring SHA-256 encryption and Elliptical Curve Digital Signature Algorithm
+1) Reflections and refractions
-2) Conflict resolution using "proof-of-work"
+2) Digestible mathematical functions
-3) Decentralized ledgers with full privacy
+3) A cool name